 Prospects are more willing to interact and do business with a salesperson who is seen as an industry expert.
 Write informative posts and add knowledgeable insight to others’ posts via comments.
 Sharing posts from other industry leaders illustrate to your sales leads that you have a genuine interest in enabling them to resolve their own issues.

 Relationships take time.
 So, salespeople engaged in social selling should not seek to make a sale from their first interaction.
 Your product or service should only be referenced if it adds value to your conversation with a lead.
-You can check our article on the best TED talks for sales.

 Build Lasting Relationships